temalo/ADOT-511/README.md

 - `events scottsdale` - Find events in Scottsdale
 - `events i8` - Find events on Interstate 8 (normalized to I-8)

+**Important Notes:**
-**Note:** Interstate highway names are automatically normalized for consistency.
+- **Interstate highway names** are automatically normalized for consistency.
 Whether you send `I10`, `i10`, `I-10`, or `i-10`, the system treats them all as `I-10`.
+- **Location matching uses word boundaries** to prevent false matches.
+Searching for "101" will only match "101-LOOP" or "SR-101", not "I-10".
+- **Search scope**: Location filtering searches in RoadwayName and Location fields only (not Description) to avoid false positives.
+For example, searching "101" won't return I-10 accidents that happen to mention "near 101-loop" in their description.

 The listener will:
 1. Receive the command from the mesh network
 2. Query the ADOT 511 API for matching incidents
+3. Apply intelligent filtering with word boundary matching (prevents "10" from matching "101")
-3. Format each result with location, direction, and time information
+4. Format each result with location, direction, and time information
-4. Send up to 3 results (configurable via `MAX_RESULTS_PER_QUERY`) back to the mesh
+5. Send up to 3 results (configurable via `MAX_RESULTS_PER_QUERY`) back to the mesh with 2-second delays between messages
-5. Automatically split messages longer than 200 characters at logical breakpoints
+6. Automatically split messages longer than 200 characters at logical breakpoints

 #### Response Format